Ed-o/treasurehunt/README.md

   docker-compose up --build

-A note on security - this app is designed to run on a workstation (laptop) that ios running Docker.
+A note on security - this app is designed to run on a workstation or laptop that is running Docker.
 The Database and web port are not secured.
 If you want to use it for more than a one of treasure hunt then add some security.